-- A phone order mistaken for Toradol 50 mg was administered prior to the pharmacy review, when the intended dose was 15 mg.
+- A phone order mistaken for Toradol 50 mg was administered before the pharmacy review when the intended dose was 15 mg.

-Patients sleep better, heal better, get less infections and get well faster if they are in calm sound environments and staff perform better with less mistakes in working environments where the communication is clear and the background noise is low.
+Patients sleep better, heal better, get fewer infections and get well faster if they are in calm sound environments and staff performs better with fewer mistakes in working environments where the communication is clear and the background noise is low.

 Harvard Business School (2016)

-David P. Wyon and Pawel Wargocki, “Effects of indoor environment on performance”, ASHRAE Journal (2013)
+David P. Wyon and Pawel Wargocki, “Effects of the indoor environment on performance”, ASHRAE Journal (2013)

 Tiesler and Oberdöster, Acoustic ergonomics of school (2006)

 Numbers from PatientCareLink (PCL) which is a patient safety and healthcare quality initiative for patients, families, and healthcare providers.

 WHO: The Burden of Health Care-Associated Infections Worldwide